neubig/nlp-from-scratch-assignment-2022/annotation_standard.md

 .
 O
 ```

+_Tricky cases_:
+* "Human performance" is also be labeled as a MethodName.
+* In phrases like "the pretrained BERT model", only the specific method name "BERT" should be annotated.

 ## Hyperparameters

 ### Hyperparameter Name

 (Tag: HyperparameterName)

 Names of the hyper-parameters mentioned in the paper, that cannot be inferred while fitting models to the training data.
 This could either be the full description (e.g., "number of layers"), or the mathematical notation (e.g., "L").

+_Tricky cases_:
+* "train/dev/test split ratio" should be labeled as HyperparameterName.

 ### Hyperparameter Value